PeopleSoft Simple Web Services (SWS)

 Traditional PeopleSoft Web Service Development Cycle

-Another alternative is to get a developer to create a new web service for each department or vendor request.
+Alternatively, you can task a developer to create a new web service for each user request.
 If a vendor commissioned the PeopleSoft application team to develop a new web service, the following process would likely be followed.
 This assumes you are a medium to large organization with a formal development process.

 |Write a technical specification||5||10|